gardener-attic/component-spec/doc/proposal/03-component-repository.md

 ### UploadComponentDescriptor

 **Description**: Uploads a *Component Descriptor* to the *Component Repository*.
-If successful the *Component Descriptor* is accessible by its name and version (see GetComponentDescriptor).
+If successful, the *Component Descriptor* is accessible by its name and version (see GetComponentDescriptor).
 The name and version of a *Component Descriptor* is the identifier of a *Component Descriptor*, therefore if there already exists a *Component Descriptor* with the same name and version, the upload fails.

-A *Component Repository* must check if all referenced *Component Descriptors*, local blobs and local OCI artefacts are already stored in the *Component Repository*.
+A *Component Repository* must check if all referenced *Component Descriptors* and local blobs are already stored in the *Component Repository*.

 If the identifier of entries in *resources*, *sources* or *componentReferences* are not unique, as described before, an *invalidArgument* error must be returned.

 If the identifier of *resources* and *sources* (name plus extraIdentity) are not unique, a *Component Repository* might automatically add the version field to the extraIdentity to resolve this problem.
-Of course, it must still fail, if uniqueness of the resource identifier is not achieved this way.
+Of course, it must still fail, if uniqueness of the resource identifiers could not be achieved this way.

-If the last entry in the "repositoryContext" field, is not an entry for the current *Component Repository*, such an entry is automatically added.
+If the last entry in the "repositoryContext" field is not an entry for the current *Component Repository*, such an entry is automatically added.

 **Inputs**: